 It is possible to qualify for Individual Unemployability with a lower disability rating in certain cases.
 The VA decides this on a case-by-case basis.

-How a Veterans Disability Attorney Can Help With Your Hyperhidrosis Case
+How a Veterans Disability Advocate Can Help With Your Hyperhidrosis Case

-A veterans disability lawyer can do the following for you:
+A veterans disability advocate can do the following for you:

 Determine Your Reason for Denial

 While your denial notice should explain why VA denied your claim, it is not always straightforward.
-A lawyer can explain it to you in a way you can understand.
+An advocate can explain it to you in a way you can understand.

 Determine the Best Route to Take to Appeal